nikgora/recipeMLKer/README.md

 # RecipeMLKer

 ## Introduction
-RecipeMLKer(read RecipeMaker) is a web application designed to provide a convenient platform for individuals passionate about cooking.
+RecipeMLKer is a web application designed to provide a convenient platform for individuals passionate about cooking.
 The website offers a vast recipes, search functionality, user interaction features, and moderation tools to ensure a pleasant and safe experience for users.

 ## Features
 - Browse and search recipes by category, dish name, or ingredients.